United Nations Educational, Scientific and Cultural Organization (UNESCO)

 Good analytical and organizational skills are required.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
 FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.
-The budget should include all costs of participating in the World Heritage Committee meeting in Kazan, Russian Federation.

 Applicants will be asked to submit: